scrapinghub/web-poet/docs/intro/rules.rst

 Suppose that the use case from the previous section has changed wherein a subset of :class:`~.ApplyRule` would be used.
-This could be achieved by using the :meth:`~.PageObjectRegistry.search` method which allows for convenient selection of a subset of rules from a given registry.
+This could be achieved by using the :meth:`~.RulesRegistry.search` method which allows for convenient selection of a subset of rules from a given registry.

-Here's an example of how you could manually select the rules using the :meth:`~.PageObjectRegistry.search` method instead:
+Here's an example of how you could manually select the rules using the :meth:`~.RulesRegistry.search` method instead:

 .. code-block:: python